العربيةEspañol日本語한국어中文(简体)РусскийSearch The SiteSupport AADLHelp Login

 In the back of Fly By Night, Frances Hardinge gives us the following warning: "This is not a historical novel.
 It is a yarn.
 Although the Realm is based roughly on England at the start of the eighteenth century, I have taken appalling liberties with historical authenticity and, when I felt like it, the laws of physics."

 What she fails to mention is that it's a rollicking good yarn.
 It follows the adventures (and mis-adventures) of Mosca Mye.
 Her problem is she loves words of all shapes and sizes (her father broke convention and taught her to read before he conventionally died) but she lives in a world where most folks fear education and distrust any sort of writing.
-In trying to better herself and broaden her horizons she encounters a variety of colourful characters, from con men to tradesmen, dutchesses to revolutionaries.
+In trying to better herself and broaden her horizons she encounters a variety of colorful characters, from con men to tradesmen, dutchesses to revolutionaries.
 Written by, for and about bibliophiles; Fly By Night is ultimately a story about the power of words, and whether this power should be feared or embraced.

 This is absolutley brilliant, too...In fourth grade, I attempted to memorize so I wouldn't have to keep checking it out from the library.
 I failed, if you're wondering.